bykovda/Legendre_transform/README.md

 min_j {g2[j] / f(xyz1[i], xyz2[j])}    when sign = -1

-MATLAB implementation allows to use additional parameters in the cost function (see implementation for details)
+MATLAB (MEX) implementation allows to use additional parameters in the cost function (see implementation for details)